How is a pension split in a divorce?

 - the pension fund has been accumulated following separation; or

-- the pension fund was accumulated prior to marriage.
+- the pension fund was accumulated before marriage.

-If you have separated from your spouse but have not yet obtained a consent order or order from the court formalising your financial settlement, then your former spouse can still make a claim over your UK pension.
+If you have separated from your spouse but have not yet obtained a consent order or order from the court formalising your financial settlement, then your former spouse can still claim your UK pension.

-If your pension fund is held overseas then your spouse will still have an entitlement to a share of it, provided it is considered a matrimonial asset.
+If your pension fund is held overseas, your spouse will still be entitled to a share of it, provided it is considered a matrimonial asset.
 If you hold an overseas pension, you should contact one of our specialist lawyers as soon as possible as the courts do not hold the same powers, and your options for dividing an overseas pension will differ.

 Are all pensions taken into account in a divorce?